pbloem/score/README.md

 ### Related projects

 The ***[MIDI-LD cloud](https://midi-ld.github.io/)*** is a vast archive of MIDI music, annotated and interlinked using Linked Data standards.
 We will aim to use this as our archive for the audio part of the project.

 ### Updates

 #### 19 April 2018

 SCORE! now has a webpage.
-We are currently investigating the use of Variational Autoencoders for MIDI music, through several MSc student projects
+We are currently investigating the use of Variational Autoencoders for MIDI music, through several MSc student projects.
+We are also investigating the use of VAEs for the visual part of the project, starting with the Sound and Vision archive.
+More updates soon.